The Scores are Out, the U.S. is Tanking, and NY & NJ are Barely Scraping the Bottom

 Allow me to paint a familiar picture: It is Monday morning and you finally manage to roll out of bed.
 You groggily head to the sink to wash up, quickly fill up your water bottle as you head out to work, and sip your first coffee of the day as you sit (or stand, depending on your particular luck) through your morning commute.
 What do most of these habits have in common?
 Water.
 More specifically, tap water.
 Many of us rarely give it a second thought.
-Whether you’re rushing out of the house or quenching your thirst at the office, the quality of your drinking water may often seem like the one part of your day that you don’t have to worry about.
-However, recent analysis of water quality sources across the country reveals that our taps are much less reliable than we think, and the tri-state area is no exception to the rule.
+Whether you’re rushing out of the house or quenching your thirst at the office, the safety of your drinking water may often seem like the one part of your day that you don’t have to worry about.
+However, recent analysis of tap water safety levels across the country reveals that our taps are much less reliable than we think, and the tri-state area is no exception to the rule.

 New Jersey has long garnered attention for poor tap water quality.
 Most notably, Newark’s water supply was found to contain unsafe levels of lead, contaminating thousands of its residents and putting its children’s health at risk.
 While the state sources its water from clean, EPA-approved reservoirs, the problem arises as water flows through aging pipes, polluting fresh drinking water and causing health crises like Newark’s.
 Because the state can’t test each individual tap, the best way to find out if your health is at risk is to test your tap’s lead levels yourself.
 As an additional precaution, think about investing in a water purification device such as our H2O water cooler, which delivers clean, filtered water drawn from your nearest water source.

 NYC’s Water Is Not The Crown Jewel We Think It Is